 New Rights for Survivors: The New Jersey Victims’ Rights Bill

 On May 13, 2019, New Jersey Governor Phil Murphy signed the Victims’ Rights Bill into law, effectively reforming the statute of limitations for child sexual abuse survivors in New Jersey.
 See how the New Jersey Victims’ Rights Bill may help you.

-All claims under the New Jersey Victoms’ Rights Bill must be filed by November 30, 2021.
+All claims against the Diocese of Camden must be filed by June 30, 2021.
 Time is limited.
 Contact us confidentially today.

 Diocese of Camden Files for Chapter 11 Bankruptcy

 On October 1, 2020, the Diocese of Camden filed for Chapter 11 bankruptcy protection after being named as a defendant in dozens of clergy sexual abuse lawsuits.
 On February 5, 2021, the U.S. Bankruptcy Court District of New Jersey, Judge Jerrold Poslusny ruled that the claims bar date for survivors in the Diocese of Camden Chapter 11 bankruptcy is June 30, 2021.
 All survivors of clergy abuse in the Diocese of Camden must file complaints before this date.